femboyfin/dbdideas/survivor_perks.md

 ## [Fogwise](<https://deadbydaylight.wiki.gg/wiki/Fogwise>) 📉 🗑️

-- Triggers on all Great Skill Checks not only Generator repair skill checks
+- Now activates on all Great Skill Checks *(was only Generator repair skill checks)*
   - Increases versatility allowing aura reveal from Healing skill checks where it's arguably more critical.
 - Increased duration to **6/8/10 seconds** *(was 4/5/6)*
   - Numbers buff to increase the strength of the perk.